syrkis/miiii/paper/main.typ

   image("figs/grads_norms_miiii.svg"),
   caption: [L2 norms of gradients over time for the different weight matrices of the model trained on $cal(T)_"miiii"$.
     Row order corresponds to how deep in the model the weight is used.
-    This shows when during training what parts of the model are update. `e.*` are embeddings @embed, `a.*` attention layer weights @attn, and `w.*` weights of the feed-forward module @ffwd (`e.u` being the final un-embedding layer.)], )<l2_norms>
+    This shows when during training what parts of the model are updated. `e.*` are embeddings @embed, `a.*` attention layer weights @attn, and `w.*` weights of the feed-forward module @ffwd (`e.u` being the final un-embedding layer.)], )<l2_norms>

 These results demonstrate that more frequencies are involved when training on $cal(T)_"miiii"$ compared to $cal(T)_"nanda"$.
 The increased frequency components reflect the need for the model to encode multiple periodic patterns corresponding to the various modular arithmetic tasks.

 Combining the analysis of embeddings and the transformer block neurons, we see that:
 1. A lot more frequencies are in play for $cal(T)_"miiii"$ than in $cal(T)_"nanda"$.
-2. Each individual neuron is still highly reactive to a very small set of frequencies.
+2. Neurons remain highly reactive to a very small set of frequencies.
-3. The reactivity is confirmed to be an artifact of the modulo group by analysis of $cal(T)_"basis"$
+3. The periodicity is an artifact of the modulo group by analysis of $cal(T)_"basis"$

 == Attention Patterns